outdoor trinidad logo.gif (5127 bytes)

 little gasparee red boat.jpg (42881 bytes)

 Another kayaking opportunity in the Chagaramas area begins in the area of the Almoorings Fishing Depot/Crews Inn Marina.
-From this starting point it is possible to kayak along the coast to the Bocas or turn south and paddle to Centipede island (also known as little Gasparee) and then across the channel to Gasparee Island.
+From this starting point it is possible to kayak along the coast to the Bocas or turn south and paddle to Centipede Island (also known as Little Gasparee or Gasparillo) and then across the channel to Gasparee Island.

 When paddling in this area one should be alert to the various power boats that are entering and departing from the various marinas, particularly on weekends.